darrylTung1/SC2002_Turn-Based-Combat-Arena/README.md

 ## What's Ready

-I've set up the full project architecture.
-You'll find a `.tar.gz` with 23 Java source files across 8 packages.
-Everything compiles as a coherent skeleton — interfaces, abstract classes, and concrete implementations are all in place with proper SOLID design.
+I've set up the full project architecture. src file contains all the code

 Here's the package structure: